Rays314/LinebotSample/README.md

 ## Debug
 When the bot does not react properly.
 Follow the instructions below to debug.
 1. Open the Google sheet linked to this project and check for the `Exe log` and the `Fetch log` tabs.
-1. Use `clasp open` to open the Apps Script editor.
-(Or in the tool bar of the Google sheet, Tools -> Script editor) Swtich to the execution tab to check the function that emits an exception.
+1. Use `clasp open` command to open the Apps Script editor.
+(Or in the tool bar of the Google sheet, click "Extensions" -> "Apps script".)
+Swtich to the execution tab to check the function that emits an exception.
 1. Save and deploy a new version to Google.
-1. Use `logImmediately` function to log the info to the `Exe log` sheet.
+1. Insert `logImmediately` function to some potential function to log the info to the `Exe log` sheet.
 1. Follow the function-call stack and check for the newest added codes.